-- 1. Determine the working principle of welding process and selecting parameters for the given applications. - 2.
+- 1. Explain the working principle of welding process and selecting parameters for the given applications. - 2.
 Select the suitable Resistance welding techniques for industrial requirements. - 3.
-Predict the suitable technique to suit the welding requirement of the components. - 4.
-Analyze the need for the special techniques suitable automation for the special materials. - 5.
-Examine welding symbol, welding metallurgy and Weldability of special metals to design and test to have sound weld
+Identify the suitable technique to suit the welding requirement of the components. - 4.
+Understand the need for the special techniques suitable automation for the special materials. - 5.
+Understand the welding symbol, welding metallurgy and Weldability of special metals to design and test to have sound weld